-Students who think that they have been sexually harassed may file a Title IX report to the Center of Student Rights and Responsibilities, https://newscenter.sdsu.edu/student_affairs/srr/sexual-assault.aspx.
+Students who think that they have been sexually harassed may file a Title IX report to the Center for the Prevention of Harassment and Discrimination, https://cphd-titleix.sdsu.edu/.
 A preliminary review of the complaint will commence immediately.
 All students who have been sexually harassed are strongly encouraged to file formal complaints.
 However, students who are not ready to file formally, but who wish to discuss incidents of sexual harassment in a confidential setting, may do so with a counselor from Counseling and Psychological Services (619.594.5220) or Student Health Services (619.594.5281).